 Pick the Best Aquarium Heater from Our List

 1. Cobalt Aquatics Flat Neo-Therm Heater with Adjustable Thermostat

 The first on our list is the Cobalt Aquatics Flat Neo-Therm Heater with Adjustable Thermostat.
 With its simple interface and futuristic design, this is one heater that will also add pizzazz to your aquarium.

 - The super flat-design on this aquarium heater allows it to heat faster, so you can count on this device to heat your machine as soon as possible.
 It also comes with a convenient bracket that allows you to display the heater facing inward or outward – whichever way you prefer.

 - Also noteworthy is its accurate one-touch system.
-With the simple touch of a button, you can set the temperature that you want the heater to maintain.
-And to make temperature monitoring easy for you, this heater with Adjustable Thermostat has an LED screen that simultaneously displays both set temperature and actual temperature.
+With the simple touch of a button, you can set the temperature you want the heater to maintain.
+And to make temperature monitoring easy for you, this heater with an Adjustable Thermostat has an LED screen that simultaneously displays both set temperature and actual temperature.

 - We also love that the Neo-Therm comes with integrated thermal protection circuitry.
 This protective feature serves to shut down the heater once it detects that it is about to overheat.
 Thus, you don’t have to worry about unwanted accidents due to overheating.

-- This Cobalt Aquatics heater with Adjustable Thermostat is made of resin and thermoplastic which makes it virtually indestructible.
+- This Cobalt Aquatics heater with an Adjustable Thermostat is made of resin and thermoplastic, making it virtually indestructible.
 Compared to its glass-made counterparts, you can expect durability and longevity from this one.

 - Overall, the Cobalt Aquatics Neo-Therm is a reliable and durable aquarium heater that’s worth the money.
 This model comes with seven wattage options that can heat fish tanks sized 6 gallons to 100 gallons.